wkukka1/ai-autograding-feedback/README.md

 OPENAI_API_KEY=your_api_key_here
 ```
 ### Ollama
-Various models were also tested and ran locally on the Teach CS Bigmouth server by using Ollama.
+Various models were also tested and run locally on the Teach CS Bigmouth server by using Ollama.
 Listed below are the models that were used to test out the project:

 #### Code Scope